a 10-year winding journey to live the calling

-Now, I have come back to life with full passion and Instabridge is used by millions of people every month globally, backed by investors like Tim Draper (early investor for Tesla, Baidu, Skype etc.) and Creandum (early investor for Spotify).
+Now, I have come back to life with full passion and Instabridge has had more than 27 million downloads, and is backed by investors like Tim Draper (early investor for Tesla, Baidu, Skype etc.) and Creandum (early investor for Spotify).
 I still remain a shareholder of the company, but went on to pursue a consultant career to make more apps great in a new era that digital design has exploded.

 I remember when I just graduated from my second master and decided to make web design as a living, a wealthy older friend questioned me:"Gu, you have two masters from two of the best universities in Sweden and you just want to do websites?"
 I answered "Absolutely".
 I am so grateful for the younger me who dared to insist on living the calling and dared to stay in the unknown.
 With every step of its ups, downs and detours, it made me who I am today.
 To live my calling is not an easy journey, but for sure it is a worthy one.